Mike Randall (entertainer): Television career

 Prior to 1983, Randall worked at WFSB in Hartford and WDBJ-TV in Roanoke, as well as a brief stint as a commercial spokesman for, among others, the New York Lottery in 1978.

-Randall joined WKBW-TV in 1983 as a feature reporter.
+Randall joined WKBW-TV in 1983 as a feature reporter, filling a role previously held by Don Polec.
 His features are still occasionally rerun on WKBW today.
-In 1989, Randall was paired with Ann Edwards to host Good Morning Western New York, the first morning newscast in the Buffalo market, with Randall assigned weather presenting duties as well as co-hosting duties.
-Randall became a bona fide meteorologist shortly thereafter; he became the third true meteorologist in the Buffalo market (after Don Paul and WIVB-TV's Mike Cejka).
-From 1992 through 1993, Randall was named "Captain" of the children's television program Rocketship 7.
-Upon the retirement of Tom Jolls in 1999, Randall was named chief meteorologist and moved to the station's evening newscasts.
+In 1989, Randall was paired with Ann Edwards to host Good Morning Western New York, the first morning newscast in the Buffalo market.
+The series was originally conceived as being similar in format to The David Letterman Show, the short-lived morning show hosted by David Letterman in 1980, with an emphasis on humor.
+The show required him to learn weather forecasting, and although Tom Jolls had told Randall that a formal meteorology degree was not necessary, Randall enrolled in the program at Mississippi State University and earned a bachelor's degree in meteorology.
+From 1992 through 1993, Randall was named "Captain" of the children's television program Rocketship 7, on which he appeared with his wife and son.
+Upon Jolls's retirement in 1999, Randall was named chief meteorologist and moved to the station's evening newscasts.
 He was moved back to mornings in 2009 in an effort to revive the ratings of Good Morning Western New York.

 In 2013, Randall came to an agreement with WKBW to keep him at the station through the end of 2015.
-The agreement reduces Randall's workload (Randall moved to weekends in September 2014) and grants him the title of senior meteorologist, allowing him to focus more time on his stage work.
+The agreement reduced Randall's workload (Randall moved to weekends in September 2014) and granted him the title of senior meteorologist, allowing him to focus more time on his stage work.
 In September 2015, Randall renewed his contract with WKBW through the end of 2017.
 As part of the agreement, Randall was to move to a new weekend morning newscast (which never debuted), to make way for Don Paul, whom WKBW signed to cover weekend evenings.

 Randall is a 2017 inductee of the Buffalo Broadcasters Association's 2017 Hall of Fame.

+On July 19, 2023, Randall announced his retirement from WKBW, with his final appearance scheduled for August 24.
+Randall's departure came 40 years after his arrival at the station.